-(2) Briefings, and campus updates and news intended for the general faculty
+(2) Briefings, and campus updates and news intended for the general faculty message out to larger numbers of individual faculty.

-If it is important that all faculty be alerted to an issue or to updates to procedures or policies, the senate is not a good outlet for many briefings.
-Emails, town halls, and focused meetings with department chairs, colleges, and departments are far more effective if you wish to get your message out to larger numbers of individual faculty.
 Again, valuable as it is, such communication is not sufficient to be considered "Consultation with the Faculty."
 If you are uncertain about how to reach out to the general faculty on a particular issue, feel free to contact FSEC via the senate chair or vice-chair - it's actually advisable to let us know what you're planning so that we can stay coordinated.